 Using automated financial administration benefits companies in many ways.

-- eliminates manual work, which burdens financial administration and companies.
+- eliminate manual work, which burdens financial administration and companies.

 Financial administration data supplied in machine-readable (structured) format will generate substantial savings.
-For example, financial and official reports can be automatically generated on the basis of e-invoices and digital receipts.
-Sharing financial data with other companies, service providers and government agencies is easy, quick and secure.
+For example, financial and official reports can be automatically generated on the basis of e-invoices and eReceipts.
+Sharing financial data with other companies, service providers and authorities is easy, quick and secure.
 There are no longer any problems arising from lost documents, from paper vouchers falling into wrong hands or from delays caused by document transfers.

 When invoices and receipts are transmitted in structured and electronic format, they are also directly available in the companies’ own systems.
 In that case, even the smallest companies could start using real-time cash and inventory systems.
 Companies can develop their operations, have better opportunities to seek funding for investments, and grow more rapidly.

-Automated processing of financial information also provides the basis for extensive development of new digital services for financial administration.
+Automated processing of financial information also enables extensive development of new digital services for financial administration.

 Companies and public administration actors can make better decisions when they are based on correct and real-time financial information.
 Concluding agreements with new partners will also be on a more secure basis.
-Companies must be provided with services allowing them to quickly check their business partners’ registrations and financial situation and to determine whether all taxes have been paid and other payment obligations met.
+Businesses will have access to services with which they can quickly check their business partners’ registrations and financial situation and verify that the partners have paid all taxes and met all other obligations.

-Trade with companies in the European Union becomes smoother as all actors in the area will introduce international receipt standards.
-The will ensure that the technical solutions used are interoperable.
+Trade with companies in the European Union becomes smoother, as all actors in the area will introduce international receipt standards.
+They will ensure that the technical solutions used are interoperable.